SumianVoice/TransVoice-Wiki/wiki/pages/getting-started/index.md

 </summary>

 # Introduction
 Hi there!
 If you're new to voice feminisation voice training, the recommendation is to learn using [PIPM](/wiki/pages/PIPM), which is an intuitive method to get you the foundation and probably 70% of the skills and changes you will need to learn.
+If you don't have existing habits, this should be far more effective and get better results than most other exercises.
 Go take a look, try out the exercises and come back, or read on for some info about the do's and dont's of voice training.

 {: .spaced_list }
 - [Pitch is not that important!](pitch) Well, it's actually _really important_ but not in the way you might think.
 It's very useful for training, intonation and a few other things, but it's not a gender factor _in and of itself_.